geo4orce/cr-dima-test/README.md

 # TODO

-1. extract row item into a separate vue class
+1. extract each row item into a separate vue class
+   * do the same for edit/display views
 1. migrate to vue3
-  1. setup(), better reactivity (no need to Vue.set)
+   * setup(), better reactivity (no need to Vue.set)

 # Version History